-I know that we're knee-deep in holiday season craziness, but I believe there's always time to take a break and talk about closets, especially with the New Year quickly approaching.
-My husband and I recently built a house in Raleigh, North Carolina.
+As much as I love clothes, my closet has always been a source of stress for me (i.e. unorganized and stuffed to the gills).
+My husband and I recently built a house in Raleigh, North Carolina and truth be told, a sizable closet was a priority.
 Upon searching for an existing house before deciding to build, I quickly discovered that it was going to be tough to find one with a closet big enough to house my hefty wardrobe.
 After cramming my jeans, sweaters, coats, shoes, bags, etc., into tiny spaces for years (visions of clown cars come to mind), I was giddy at the thought of having space to actually see what I own when getting ready.

 A beautiful, functional closet doesn't come to be by having a big space alone, so luckily, The Container Store Custom Closets came to my rescue.
 As someone who is passionate about organizational accessories (yes, passionate), I've been a longtime fan of The Container Store and was particularly excited to see that it just launched a new closet system that perfectly suited my modern aesthetic.
 This one is called Avera, but it offers a variety of options that fit any style, budget, or closet size.
 (If you live in L.A. or Dallas, you can visit newly opened The Container Store Custom Closets stores, which help you visualize your future closet IRL.)